Practice Area

 The law at a glance

-Running a red light is governed by Wis.
-Stat. § 346.37.
-Running a stop sign or yield sign is governed by Wis.
-Stat. § 346.46.
+Running a red light is governed by § 346.37.
+Running a stop sign or yield sign is governed by § 346.46.
 Both are civil forfeitures.
 Fines run roughly $175 to $200 plus costs, and each carries 3 demerit points against your Wisconsin driving record under Trans 101.02.
 A conviction can increase insurance premiums and, if paired with other violations, contribute to license suspension under § 343.32.

 What the State Must Prove